-Google Workspace (formerly G-Suite) is a collection of different business tools (Gmail, Drive, Chat, Google Docs, etc.) You can store all your documents in one place with the help of Google Drive.
+Google Workspace (formerly G-Suite) is a collection of different business tools like Gmail, Drive, Chat, Google Docs, Google Drive, etc. These tools can help your remote team create and collaborate seamlessly.

 - Create presentations, spreadsheets, and documents.

-- Provides secure access for all documents from any remote desktop, mobile, or tablet.
+- Provides secure remote access for all documents from any remote desktop, mobile, or tablet.

-- Invite other members to view, download and collaborate on any document.
+- Supports file sharing to allow members to view, download and collaborate on any document.

 - Automatically stores all file updates on Drive so that everyone always accesses the latest version.

 Plans start at $6/user per month.

 - G2: 4.6/5 (39000+ reviews)